El Paso, TX. Chiropractor Dr. Alex Jimenez breaks down the Fasting Mimicking Diet. What it’s about, how to take it, and

 - Individuals with a Body Mass Index (BMI) <18

-- Individuals diagnosed with serious medical condition or disease unless approved in writing by a physician appropriately trained to treat that condition
+- Individuals diagnosed with serious medical conditions or diseases unless approved in writing by a physician appropriately trained to treat that condition.

 - Individuals who have been severely weakened by a disease or medical procedure

 - Individuals who are taking medications that may not be safely consumed with a calorie-restricted diet unless authorized in writing by a licensed physician

 - Individuals with Diabetes (type 1 and type 2), cardiovascular disease, and cancer, unless approved in writing by a licensed physician.
 ProLon® should never be combined with glucose-lowering drugs, such as metformin or insulin.